Lionel-Rousseau/linux-prod-backup-toolbox/README.md

-This is the operational backup layer of a small but real production infrastructure that I have administered in autonomy since late 2018 ‒ three physical sites interconnected over a Tailscale mesh, three dedicated servers hosted at OVH for the Internet-facing services (web, mail, MX secondary).
+This is the operational backup layer of a small but real production infrastructure that I have administered in autonomy since late 2018 ‒ three physical sites interconnected over a Tailscale mesh, up to three dedicated servers hosted at OVH for the Internet-facing services (web, mail, MX secondary).
 It supports a 24/7 e-commerce activity.
 The full architecture is documented in a companion repository: